-From September 2019-2021, we intend to implement our new knowledge rich curriculum.
-There is a set three year plan for our curriculum to develop and ensure our current and new students are taught the knowledge rich curriculum.
-Therefore, year 8 and 9 classes will be touching on new topics within the new Year 7 curriculum too.
+In September 2019, we introduced our knowledge rich curriculum which includes a three year plan for our curriculum to develop and to ensure our current and new students are taught the knowledge rich curriculum.
+Therefore, Year 8 and 9 classes will be touching on new topics within the new Year 7 curriculum too.

 Students are given the opportunity to participate in our extra-curricular activities, which occur weekly.
 Instrumentalists can join the Junior or Senior Concert Band.
 Students who don’t play an instrument are welcome to join the Pop Choir, Samba Band, Music Production Group and Rock Band.
 Furthermore, the music department welcomes students to play on the keyboards before/after school and at break time.
 The students are also allowed to book practice rooms after school to further develop their solo/group performance skills on instruments they choose.

 In addition, students have the opportunity to develop their instrumental skill through receiving peripatetic instrumental lessons from outside musicians.
 At a reduced rate of £50 per term, students can receive tuition in the following instruments: Keyboard/piano, Guitar/Bass, Drums, Singing, DJing, Brass (Trumpet, Trombone, Euphonium, Tuba), Woodwind (Saxophone, flute, clarinet, oboe), and Strings (violin, cello, viola, double bass).
 A child on free school meals is welcome to have one instrumental lesson at no cost.